mindspore-ai/docs/tutorials/experts/source_en/debug/mindir.md

 You can run the graphviz command to convert a .dot file to the picture format.
 For example, you can run the `dot -Tpng *.dot -o *.png` command to convert a `.dot` file to a .png file.

-Add the following code to `train.py`.
-When running the script, MindSpore will automatically store the IR files generated during compilation under the specified path.
+In the training script `train.py`, we add the following code to the `set_context` function, when running the training script, MindSpore will automatically store the IR file generated during compilation to the specified path.

 ```python
 if __name__ == "__main__":
     set_context(save_graphs=True, save_graphs_path="path/to/ir/files")
 ```

-After the training command is executed, some files are generated in the path of `save_graphs_path`.
+After the training command is executed, several files were generated under the specified path.

 ```text
 .